jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W1.md

 ### What Is Exposure?

 **Exposure** refers to how much light reaches the camera’s sensor when a photograph is taken.
-+ **Normal Exposure** is achieved when the brightness/darkness of an image is generally considered to have a range of tones and to faithfully represent the scene being photographed.
++ **Normal Exposure** is achieved when the brightness/darkness of an image is generally considered faithfully represent the scene being photographed.
 + **Over Exposure** is when too much light is collected by the sensor, and the image looks too bright and washed out.
 + **Under Exposure** is when not enough light is collected by the sensor, and the image looks too dark and dull.